Renault-Nissan can overhaul alliance without ownership change, chairman says

 Renault has previously indicated a desire toward a full merger, something Ghosn is said to have championed.

-Nissan Chief Executive Makoto Uchida told reporters that in order to leverage their respective strengths, Nissan would take the lead in China, Renault in Europe and Mitsubishi in southeast Asia.
+Nissan CEO Makoto Uchida told reporters that in order to leverage their respective strengths, Nissan would take the lead in China, Renault in Europe and Mitsubishi in southeast Asia.

+A similar model will be taken for engineering, where one company will take the lead for a key technology that would then be shared among the partners, the companies said in a statement.

+Fuel economy credits would be pooled by the three in Europe, they said.

-Uchida said the three companies would announce revised mid-term plans by May.
+The three companies will announce revised mid-term plans by May, Uchida said.

 Reuters reported this week that Japan’s second-biggest carmaker was set to eliminate at least 4,300 white-collar jobs and shut two manufacturing sites as part of broader plans to add at least 480 billion yen ($4.4 billion) to its bottom line by 2023.

-Reporting by Naomi Tajitsu; additional reporting by Kevin Buckland; editing by David Dolan and Mark Potter
+Reporting by Naomi Tajitsu; additional reporting by Kevin Buckland in TOKYO and Sudip Kar-Gupta in Paris; editing by David Dolan and Jason Neely